llvm/llvm-project/lldb/tools/lldb-dap/README.md

 ## Debug Console

 The debug console allows printing variables / expressions and executing lldb commands.
-By default, all provided commands are interpreteted as variable names / expressions whose values will be printed to the Debug Console.
+By default, lldb-dap tries to auto-detect whether a provided commands is a variable name / expressions whose values will be printed to the Debug Console or a LLDB command.
-To execute regular LLDB commands, prefix them with the `\`` character.
+To side-step this auto-dection and execute a LLDB command, prefix it with the `\`` character.

+The auto-detection can be disabled using the `lldb-dap repl-mode` command.
-The escape character can be changed via the `commandEscapePrefix` configuration option.
+The escape character can be adjusted via the `commandEscapePrefix` configuration option.

 ### lldb-dap specific commands